andjhay/project-exam-2-andrew-hay/README.md

 ## Description

-Year 2 exam project for Noroff higher professional degree in front-end development, built using create-react-app & tailwind. see full list of dependecies later.
+Year 2 exam project for Noroff higher professional degree in front-end development, built using create-react-app & tailwind.
+Google Material Fonts and Icons have been used. react-calender and leaflet maps were vital in creating the site. see full list of dependencies later.

 ## Links to required submissions